Free Rehab Q&A Cheatsheet!

 Instead, to keep costs reasonable but standards high, consider providers further afield, or smaller clinics with a lower headcount and rural location.

-In practice, many families and groups of friends often end up pooling funds together to help a loved access treatment at the time it's needed.
+In practice, many families and groups of friends often end up pooling funds together to help a loved one access treatment at the time it's needed.

 Use this step to get a clear idea of what rough budget you can commit to treatment, ringing round a few providers for initial pricing if needed.